 The extensive facility allows for The Capra to provide a bevy of facilities to its guests.
 Pamper yourself after a day of exploring the mountains in the spa with a sauna, salt room, steam room, foot baths, outdoor hot tub, pool, and foot baths.
 The spa effectively utilizes relaxing furniture and stone to create a modern mountain spa.
 We took full advantage of the spa after clambering to the top of one of Saas-Fee’s peaks in rain and snow.

-The 24 rooms of The Capra are far from flashy yet supply a level luxury you won’t find elsewhere in the village.
-Our signature suite was a blend of modern amenities, light wood walls, and heavy fabrics.
+The 24 rooms of The Capra are far from flashy yet supply a level of luxury you won’t find elsewhere in the village.
+Our signature suite blended modern amenities, light wood walls, and heavy fabrics.
 It’s tasteful and blends right into the village environment without any of the “rustic charms” you’ll find in an older hotel.

 A separate living room featured a minibar, desk, sitting area, TV, and large closet.
 It was the perfect spot to relax in the mornings with a coffee or glass of wine in the evening.
 The bedroom was cozy with a sumptuous bed that gave us a fantastic night’s rest.